Our content is reader supported, which means when you buy from links you click on, we may earn a commission.

 It’s a tedious endeavor since learners need a lot of practice to get proficient in learning new languages.
 They need to improve their vocabulary, as well as apply different use cases for different words.
 Having flashcards helps, but it’s not possible to walk around with them all day long.

 With an mLearning platform, you can create and distribute your own flashcards and utilize other educational tools for learning languages.

-Students can benefit from collaborating with each other on assignments and even talk with each other in the language they’re learning.
+Students can benefit from collaborating with each other on assignments and even talking with each other in the language they’re learning.
 Additionally, you can provide them with texts to translate.
 All these practice measures are difficult to incorporate in a classroom setting as they require a hefty budget for gathering resources.

 During Field Work

 Learning is not limited to students in a classroom, but businesses and companies also require training their workforce.
 They might have operating procedures that need to be learned before implementation.
 They may need to look up information while working in remote settings.

 A growing number of people are already using smartphones and carrying them everywhere.
 That’s why mLearning platforms are ideal for on-the-job training, keeping a repository of procedures, and a library of information on company policies.

 Some learning features are better suited for mobile platforms over classroom settings.
 Mobile phones are small devices that can fit into your hands easily.
 So it can be easier to include design features that increase usability.
 This also makes them easier to navigate, increasing the speed with which learning can be delivered.

 Perhaps its best use is introducing mLearning games to students.
 Gamification is the latest trend in online learning that classroom settings cannot incorporate with the same force.
 It increases healthy competition amongst students and fosters an element of challenge among peers.